dipeshjoshi4/Beats-Landing-Page/readme.md

 - This Website is for online buying Wearbels like Watch,Speakers,Headphones
 - which is given every and each deatil of Wearbels and its required lots of solution then old Wearbels Website
-- we can say its beutifull design .given right solution with good features and provide good user experience to client
+- we can say its beutifull design .given right solution with good features and provide good user experience to clien

  ## 🔗 Tech Stack